JamaisVu1/cookie-stand/README.md

 ## Cookie Stand

 A website dedicated to the tracking of cookie sales.
+Includes the ability to add your own store.

 ### Author: Zachary Moore